-The work area includes the escalator entry and exit floor plates and shall extend onto the floor space area enough to perform the work and accommodate necessary tools and equipment.
+The work area includes the escalator entry and exit floor plates and shall extend to the floor space area to give workers enough space to perform their work and place the necessary tools and equipment.

-• The barricade shall be readily identifiable and shall be adequately secured to guard against unintentional displacement and adverse weather conditions.
+• The barricade shall be readily identifiable and adequately secured to guard against unintentional displacement and adverse weather conditions.

-Figure 26: Barricade to prevent unauthorized entry
+Figure 26: Barricade to prevent unauthorised entry.

-• Appropriate safety signs shall be prominently displayed on the barrier (or around the escalator or moving walks, if applicable) to inform public to keep away from work area

-• When work is completed, inform the Esc/MW owner to let them know that either the equipment is back in service or has been locked and tagged out of service pending further repairs or service
+- Appropriate safety signs shall be prominently displayed on the barrier (or around the escalator or moving walks, if applicable) to inform the public to keep away from work area. - When work is completed, inform the Esc/MW owner that either the equipment is back in service or has been locked and tagged out of service pending further repairs or service.

-7.1.2 Removing an escalator or moving walk from service
+7.1.2 Removing an Escalator or Moving Walk from Service

-- Before stopping the equipment, ensure that there is no passenger on the equipment - For works which do not require power to the equipment, turn off the main line switch and other power sources to the escalator, lock it in the "off" position (or otherwise secure to prevent energy activation) and attach an appropriate lockout/ tag out device (Figure 27) to it.
+- Before stopping an equipment, ensure that there are no passengers on it. - For works which do not require power to the equipment, turn off the main-line switch and other power sources to the escalator, lock it in the "off" position (or otherwise secure to prevent energy activation) and attach an appropriate lockout/tagout device (Figure 27) to it.
 Test and verify the functionality of the lockout.